dianatataru/Timema-SV-Methods/README.md

 ```
 The output of this ended up with way too many inversions called for my new .hal file (https://docs.google.com/spreadsheets/d/1BqMnLqLyoLgIq9Shhy4W0GRIvbQmTF1AU8gqI19ijA0/edit?gid=0#gid=0), on the scale of 150-250 inversions instead of the normal 5-20 for the existing .hal files.
 This was because I used Cactus v1 instead of Cactus v2.7.2.
 I want to use Cactus v2.7.2, because it is better at calling SVs.
 There is still some slight differences on every cactus run between the same pairs, due to some randomness in the program.

+*Below is not the SV calling I ended up using for pairwise comparisons, but I'm keeping it here in case the workflow is helpful down the line*

 halSummarizeMutations also doesn't come up with identifiers for mutations, so what I really need is a SV caller that develops position/reference-specific (?) identifiers so that I can then tell how many are unique across the pairwise comparisons.
-The trick is to do this without accidentally just creating another pangenome... it seems like vg might have a way of calling SVs, which would be ideal because I think we are also going to use vg's giraffe-deepvariant workflow for sv calling for GBS data.
-Also, it seems rigorous compared to other SV callers (Hickey et al. Genome Biology (2020) https://doi.org/10.1186/s13059-020-1941-7).
+The trick is to do this without accidentally just creating another pangenome... it seems like vg might have a way of calling SVs which is rigorous compared to other SV callers (Hickey et al. Genome Biology (2020) https://doi.org/10.1186/s13059-020-1941-7).

+New Jay paper does the following with vg deconstruct vcf output:
+- ran vcfbub to keep only top-level variant sites (snarls) less than 100 kb in size
+- used vcfwave to realign REF and ALT alleles to split nested alleles to separate entries and identify inversions >1kb
+- combined vcf files with bcftools concat, added in missing sample coolumns with bcftools query, and used bcftools fixploidy to set allele number for every site and bcftools fill tags to add AF and AC for each each site.
+Also used bcftools norm to split multiallelic to biallelic

 For the following SV calling, GSH2 is the REF for all.
 ```
 salloc --time=06:00:00 --ntasks 1 --nodes=1 --account=gompert --partition=gompert-grn --qos gompert-grn --mem=300G